 Imagine an impossible situation: in one part of the city (for example, on Vasilievsky Island), the green traffic light means 'Go!' and the red light means 'Stop!', while in another part of the same city (say, in the Petrodvortsovy District), yellow means 'Go!' and green is 'Stop!' (and red means 'ask the traffic officer').

 Ten or fifteen years ago, such an impossible situation was normal for the University: its different parts (which used to be called 'faculties' back then) had different rules!
 For instance, how many times could a student resit an exam in one examination period?
 Once at one faculty, twice at another one, and more than five times at a third one.
 Which fee-paying students were to be transferred to government-funded places?
 One faculty said 'only those with excellent marks', another one chose to transfer students who got both excellent and good marks, while yet another faculty's rules included students with satisfactory marks.
-Who was eligible for the merit-based scholarship?
+Who was eligible for a merit-based scholarship?
 Who was the first in line to go on a study visit to a foreign university?
 Who could have an individual schedule, and how did one obtain it?
 Many of these questions did not have definite answers, as there were no uniform rules at the time – can you imagine the number of potential conflicts between pedestrians and drivers if there were no official traffic regulations?

 A game with no rules

-The uniform Internal Regulations for the Main Educational Programmes of SPbU were only introduced in August of 2012.
+The uniform Internal Regulations for the Main Educational Programmes of St Petersburg University were only introduced in August of 2012.
 The order that sanctioned the Regulations repealed 28 (!) by-laws that used to be in effect at the University.
 Those were rules introduced by deans of various faculties, and they were far from consistent.
-This was possible because until 2010 the University had structural units with separate legal identities (Can There be 'Separate Units with Legal Identities' at the University?), whose heads acted under the rector's power of attorney and could issue their own orders, including those that introduced new internal rules without additional approval from anyone.
-As a result, students from different faculties of the same university had different rights (SPbU E-services in Education: Past and Present).
+This was possible because until 2010 the University had structural units with separate legal identities (Can There be 'Separate Units with Legal Identities' at the University?), whose heads acted under the rector's letter of attorney and could issue their own orders, including those that introduced new internal rules without additional approval from anyone.
+As a result, students from different faculties of the same university had different rights (St Petersburg University E-services in Education: Past and Present).
 Deans' orders only applied to teachers from their faculties, but the implementation of any educational programme involves teachers from several faculties.
 For instance, foreign language, physical education, philosophy, and history teachers take part in all programmes.
 There are many educational programmes where almost half of the teachers are members of other faculties.
 During classes with teachers from other faculties, students usually had to deal with different rules concerning attendance, term paper specifications, eligibility for taking pass/fail tests and examinations, taking and resitting pass/fail tests and examinations, grading written and oral works, and appeal procedures.
 If a faculty was one of the 'rich' ones, and teachers from a different faculty were paid a personal bonus (as people used to say, 'They are paid by two faculties'), the dean of such a 'rich' faculty could demand that other teachers comply with their rules as well.

-'For example, students from different faculties (Economics, Physics, Law, Management, Psychology, International Relations, Philology, Mathematics, etc.) had different numbers of resittings in one examination period, ranging from two to five,' says Head of the Academic Affairs Directorate Natalia Boyko.
+'For example, students from different faculties (Economics, Physics, Law, Management, Psychology, International Relations, Philology, Mathematics, etc.) had different numbers of resittings in one examination period, ranging from two to five,' says the Head of the Academic Affairs Department Natalya Boyko.
 'Fee-paying economics students could get individual study plans, while, for example, international relations students did not have such an option.'
 'Fee-paying law students could sign an agreement to resit examinations for the winter examination period in April instead of February.
 And, for example, medical students could not do that,' recalls Marina Lavrikova.
 'Medical students had many subjects, and they could have two pass/fail tests in one day, and an examination the following day!'

 At that time, a final-year student could bring their thesis to their research supervisor the night before the defence.
 The supervisor read it overnight and tracked down the reviewer the next morning, so that the latter would quickly throw together a review, and then they all went to the thesis defence.
 And some other student could go to the dean's office, as it used to be called, and turn in a stack of blank sheets of paper instead of their thesis, only to swap it for the real thing the day before the defence.
 There were no deadlines and no rules.